Kitty Felde, who covered Capitol Hill for public radio, has written a children’s mystery book, Welcome to Washington, Fina Mendoza.

 Felde currently hosts the Book Club for Kids podcast.

 American Public Media has hired Phyllis Fletcher as editor for APM Podcasts.
-Most recently Fletcher was Seattle bureau chief for NPR.
+Most recently Fletcher was Western bureau chief for NPR.
 Earlier in her career Fletcher spent 14 years reporting and editing for KUOW Public Radio in Seattle.
 She begins work for APM March 11, based in Seattle.